 The Kyrgyz Republic is a landlocked economy, interspersed with mountains which set the basis for the country's high potential for hydropower generation.
 Kyrgyzstan also has a number of natural resources like gold, rare earth metals, coal, oil, and natural gas.

-The main export products of the Kyrgyz Republic are gold and other precious-metal ores and medium oils.
-Important agricultural products for export are dried kidney beans and raw cotton.
+The main export products of the Kyrgyz Republic are gold and other precious-metal ores, and petroleum oils.
+Important agricultural products for export are dried kidney beans, nuts and fruit, and raw cotton.
+Some manufactures, including machinery, plastic packaging materials, textiles, are also exported.

-Services (52.4%) contributes the largest share to the Kyrgyz GDP, followed by the industry sector (22.2%), which is dominated by mineral extraction.
+Services (51% in 2023) contributes the largest share to the Kyrgyz GDP, followed by the industry sector (23%), which is dominated by mineral extraction.
 Other industries include small machinery, textiles, and food processing.

 The Kyrgyz economy can be considered vulnerable and is, with a vulnerability score of 0% noticeably below the threshold of 7.4%.
 In addition, Kyrgyzstan's economy is mostly concentrated on a small bandwidth of products.
 The country's diversification percentage stood at 84.8% in 2019 with the minimum diversification threshold standing at 75%.

-Only a small fraction of the Kyrgyz Republic’s current exports to the EU are eligible for tariff reductions under the GSP.
-With only 8.5%, the Kyrgyz Republic is the country with the smallest share of eligible imports under the GSP+.
+Share of the Kyrgyz Republic’s exports to the EU in 2023 that were eligible for tariff reductions under the GSP+.

 Preferential imports under the GSP remain concentrated on fruit and vegetable imports, which make up 77% of all preferential imports.
 Between 2018 and 2020 preferential imports of tobacco increased exponentially, and in 2020 it made use of 100% of preferences.
 Since 2020 the value of imports of tobacco, however, decreased by over 470 thousand euros. and this product is no longer in the top 5 GSP eligible categories.
 Similarly, the category S15b - copper, nickel, aluminium, lead, zinc, tin and articles thereof - was the second largest product section until 2020, with an utilisation rate of 93%, but despite increased imports, much less is currenlty eligible, (3%), and by 2022 the utilisation rate is at 0%.
 At the same time, the import of products from the category S09a - wood and articles thereof - represents the second biggest share of imports, of which almost 48% is GSP eligible, but the country has not benefitted from the preferential market access.